 What can I substitute for ground beef?

-Ground turkey, chicken, or even plant-based meat alternatives can serve as excellent substitutes.
+Ground turkey, chicken, or even plant-based meat alternatives can serve as substitutes.

 Can I make a ground beef casserole ahead of time?